cosmicvibes/docs/configuration/general.md

 If your cron schedulers are being monitored, then Eyewitness will capture the output from the cron job by default.
 This allows you to view the output online at a later stage if needed.

-If you set this to false, no cron output will not be captured or stored.
+If you set this too false, no cron output will not be captured or stored.

 ```diff
 - 'capture_cron_output' => env('EYEWITNESS_CAPTURE_CRON_OUTPUT', true),